Xomega-Net/Xomega.Docs/docs/framework/services/security.md

 ### Securing operation access

-In order to verify that the current user is authorized to perform any of the business functions that the service operation performs, including calling the operation in general, you should use the claims from the `CurrentPrincipal` to perform the security check, and report a critical error of type `ErrorType.Security`, if security check fails.
+To verify that the current user is authorized to perform any of the business functions that the service operation performs, including calling the operation in general, you should use the claims from the `CurrentPrincipal` to perform the security check, and report a critical error of type `ErrorType.Security`, if security check fails.

 For example, if an operation is only allowed to be called by users that have an `Employee` role, then you should add that security check at the top of the implementation method, as follows.